Portsea Island and Portsmouth, Hampshire

 The main workhouse building has now been converted to residential accommodation.

 By 1865, the Parish had established a children's home at 140 St Mary's Road, at the west of the main workhouse building.
 It could house up to 400 children.
+In around 1888, a swimming bath was added to its facilities.

 In 1924, the Parish decided to replace the old home with a cottage homes development.
 For this purpose it acquired an 8½-acre site on Portsdown Hill, Cosham, 120 feet above sea level, and running down to Southwick Hill Road.
 The first building scheme to be proposed was dropped on account of its expense.
 In the interval which followed, new legislation and other factors enabled widows to keep their children at home, and consequently the numbers in the existing home fell by about 50 per cent.
 In around 1929, a modified cottage homes scheme was adopted, and building work commenced, with a foundation stone being laid in March, 1930, by the then Lord Mayor, Councillor J.E.
 Smith.
 J.P.
 The following month, however, in line with national changes, responsibility for poor relief was in the area was taken over by the Portsmouth City Council's Public Assistance Committee and the project was completed under their jurisdiction.
 For more information on the cottage homes, see the Cosham Cottage Homes page on our companion website www.childrenshomes.org.uk.